San Diego free speech fight: Germania Hall incident

-The San Diego free speech fight began on February 1, 1912, but confrontation with the San Diego's "old guard" began as early as 1910.
-On November 10, 1910, Local 13 of the IWW held a meeting to celebrate the martyrs of the Chicago Haymarket Riot.
+On November 10, 1910, Local 13 of the IWW held a meeting to celebrate the martyrs of the Chicago Haymarket riot.
 The police closed down the Wobbly meeting place, Germania Hall, before the event could take place.
 In response, the IWW took their grievances to the streets and began their soapbox free speech campaign.
 Afterwards, Wobblies who spoke "on the soapbox" were jailed, "fingerprinted, photographed in jail and then released."

 In response to the Germania Hall incident, the IWW shifted their efforts to a form of soapbox oratory in order to win over a diverse spectrum of the working class, focusing on gaining converts through their speeches.
 The fifty members of the IWW refocused their efforts to Heller's Corner at the corner of 5th and E Streets, in the center of the Stingaree.
 The Stingaree contained a mélange of ethnic groups: ranging from whites, white immigrant, blacks, Mexicans, and Chinese, most of which were members of the working class.
 The Stingaree and Heller's Corner were symbolic hubs for the San Diegan prejudices against different races and lower classes.
 The Stingaree was home to everything different and unknown that went against the "mission" ideal in San Diego, including: saloons, shops, cheap hotels, gambling houses, opium dens and prostitutes.
 The square block at the corner of Fifth and E Streets was home to more than just debauchery, as it also was the central location for a variety of "soapbox orators" including the Salvation Army, Socialists, Holy Rollers, and the Single Taxers.
 The situation was relatively peaceful and there were no violent run-ins with the police, until after the Germania Hall incident.